remotelabz/remotelabz-docs/docs/users/administration/sandbox.md

 To modify the template of a device, we have the "Device Sandbox" menu.
 As soon as you choose to modify a template, a new lab Sandbox is created.
-When you have finish, so you have exported the template and so create a new template, you can delete this sandbox lab in the lab menu
+When you have finish, so you have to export the template and so, a new device template is created.

+!!! info
+    It's recommended to process a manual shutdown of your device to be sure that the writing cache disk is flushed.